 More about IRS Form 1023

-The IRS applications for tax exemption are complex documents that require a lot of thought, information and time to complete properly.
+The IRS application for tax exemption, IRS Form 1023, is a complex 40 page document that requires a lot of thought, information and time to complete properly.
 For example, new organizations must give financial statements for the current year and proposed budgets for the next two years, including a detailed breakdown of revenue and expenses.
 See the IRS’ Top Ten Reasons for Delays in Processing Exempt Organization Applications.
 The application must be completed fully and accompanied by a $600 filing fee.
 See IRS Form 1023.

 To qualify for exemption from federal income taxation, a nonprofit corporation must be organized for one or more of the purposes set forth in the IRC.
 The most common type of nonprofit corporation exempt from federal income taxation is a charity that complies with IRC Section 501(c)(3).
 To be tax-exempt as an organization described in IRC Section 501(c)(3) of the Code, an organization must be organized and operated exclusively for one or more of the purposes set forth in IRC Section 501(c)(3) and none of the earnings of the organization may inure to any private shareholder or individual.
 In addition, it may not attempt to influence legislation as a substantial part of its activities and it may not participate at all in campaign activity for or against political candidates.
 For more information about Section 501(c)(3) entities, see the IRS Publications & Notices for Exempt Organizations.